cycfi/elements/docs/aspects.md

 simple track using the same old box.
 We made it black.
 Then, we reused the same “Dogs are my favorite people” button for the thumb.
 The result looks silly, I should say :blush:, but hey, we are trying to make a point!

+> Again, take note that this example is only for illustrative purposes.
+The
+> library provides easier, (but less funny :grin:) ways to make sliders.

 Now, like before, we add our funny slider to our view: